-As a general rule, use the Taxation Ruling or version of the Taxation Ruling schedule that is in force at the time you:
+As a general rule, use the Taxation Ruling or version of the Taxation Ruling schedule that is in force at the time you first use it, or have it installed ready for use.
+This will usually be when you:

 - enter into a contract to acquire an asset

 - otherwise acquire it, or

 - start to construct it.